-By implementing the CALCEF program, Pacific Ethanol sought to contribute to California's instate production of low carbon biofuel, particularly in terms of build-out potential of technology and processes to meet the state's future aggregated demand for ethanol.
-To meet that demand, and the goals outlined by LCFS as noted above, California must increase production of biofuels, emphasizing those fuels capable of the greatest reduction below the current baseline CI.
-To date, ethanol constitutes the largest volume-219 MGY-of in-state produced biofuels, mainly from corn.
+By implementing the CALCEF program, Aemetis sought to contribute to California's in-state production of low carbon biofuel, particularly in terms of build-out potential of technology and processes to meet the state's future aggregated demand for ethanol.
+To meet that demand, and the goals outlined by LCFS, California must increase production of biofuels, emphasizing those fuels capable of the greatest reduction below the current baseline CI.
+To date, ethanol constitutes the largest volume-219 million gallons per year (MGY) - of in state produced biofuels, mainly from corn.
 Corn ethanol from dedicated energy crops carries certain limitations with respect to reductions in CI value under current CI accounting structures.
 By substituting a portion of incoming corn feedstock with an alternative having a lower CI value, the project carries the potential to reduce net GHG emissions.
 The project sought to achieve these reductions while facilitating increase in biofuels production overall, while avoiding a regulatory cap on corn-based ethanol production at 15 billion gallons per year under the RFS.